lpcsmath/gcakka/README.md

 # gcakka

-A graph coloring solution provider based on simmulated annealing implemented with Scala and Akka.
+A graph coloring solution provider based on simulated annealing implemented with Scala and Akka.